Why Stay During A Hurricane? Because It's Not As Simple As 'Get Out'

 5. No way out

 "By and large, the vast majority of a population does have the ability to evacuate," said Brian Wolshon, who directs the Gulf Coast Center for Evacuation and Transportation Resiliency at Louisiana State University.
-But there are always people who can't even if they want to.
+But there are always people who can't, even if they want to.

-In New Orleans, it was estimated that as many as 30 percent of residents didn't have the ability to evacuate themselves before Hurricane Katrina struck, Wolshon said.
+In New Orleans, it was estimated that as many as 30 percent of residents didn't have the ability to evacuate before Hurricane Katrina struck, Wolshon said.

-"The hospitalized, elderly, economically disadvantaged, or prison populations," he said.
+"The hospitalized, elderly, economically disadvantaged or prison populations," he said.

-A big challenge for these groups is often transportation.
+A big challenge for these groups often is transportation.

 "There's been a lot of effort to see how can we use more routing transportation services and gear them toward moving people who can't move themselves," Wolshon said.
 "The problem is, from a practical perspective, there's very limited resources to be able to do that."

-Not surprisingly, Wolshon said the regions that have suffered the most devastation are the ones that now have the best developed evacuation plans: New Orleans, Houston, South Florida.
+Not surprisingly, Wolshon said, the regions that have suffered the most devastation are the ones that now have the best-developed evacuation plans: New Orleans, Houston, South Florida.

 "They've made the effort to make sure it doesn't happen again," he said.
 "The problem is trying to convince everyone else that it could happen in your city."